PunkDiogen/AutomationTools/materials/01-ssh.md

 # SSH

-SSH (Secure shell) is a secure application layer protocol for connecting to a remote machine.
-SSH is the main way to connect remotely to Unix-like computers.
+**SSH (Secure Shell)** is a secure application-layer protocol used to connect to a remote machine.
+It is the primary method of connecting remotely to Unix-like computers.

-In order to connect to a machine via SSH, you can use two approaches:
+There are two approaches to connecting to a machine via SSH:

-1. Direct connection via password
+1. Direct connection via password.
-2. Private key connection
+2. Private key connection.

-To connect via password, simply enter the command `ssh <ip address of remote machine> ` then enter the password in the dialog box.
-The connection is established.
-When the connection is first established, the connecting host will receive a unique fingerprint for identification.
-Once connected, the user has access to the shell console on the remote machine inside his terminal.
+To connect via password, enter the command `ssh <ip address of remote machine>`, then enter the password in the dialog box.
+The connection is now established.
+When the connection is first established, the connecting host receives a unique fingerprint for identification purposes.
+Once connected, the user has access to the shell console on the remote machine in their terminal.

-*Note: Virtual machines may have the password connection disabled by default, so check the `/etc/ssh/sshd_config` file for the `PasswordAuthentication yes` line and `service sshd restart` if necessary to make changes to the config.
-The default password is usually vagrant.*
+*Note: virtual machines may disable password connections by default.
+Check the `/etc/ssh/sshd_config` file for the `PasswordAuthentication yes` line.
+If necessary, run the `service sshd restart` command to make changes to the configuration.
+The default password is usually "vagrant"*.

-To connect by key, you must first create a private and public key pair `ssh-keygen -C <comment>` with the path to the file with the private key and a possible passphrase.
-The private key is a secret, and the public key (with the added extension .pub) must be sent to the machine to which it will connect with the command `ssh-copy-id -i <path to the file with the public key> <ip address of the remote host>`.
-After this, the system will ask for a connection password which must be entered once and from that moment the private key will be used in the default connection via the command `ssh <ip address of the remote machine>`.
+To connect by key, first create a private and public key pair `ssh-keygen -C <comment>` specifying the path to the file with the private key and a possible passphrase.
+The private key is secret, and the public key (.pub extension) must be sent to the connecting machine with the command: `ssh-copy-id -i <path to the file with the public key> <ip address of the remote host>`.
+The system will then prompt you for a connection password, which you will only need to enter once.
+From that point on, the private key will be used for the default connection via the command `ssh <ip address of the remote machine>`.